SMesh: Radio Sensor Networks to Support Fire Management

 • Kirby Fung, Hardware Design

-• Benjamin Dourthe, Artificial Intelligence Advisor
+• Benjamin Dourthe, Machine Learning and Artificial Intelligence

 • Srikanth Samy, LLM and Chat Interface